saidgarcia19/SG-AngularChallenge/README.md

 - As a user, I should be able to search bloggers by name or website
 - As a user, I should be able to add a friend to a blogger (blogger has many blogger friends)

+The last two features don't need to work with a BE (API,algolig), it can be just a mock.
+For example, for the search feature you can display an autocomplete list or redirect the user to a results page with mock data.

 ## Nice to have

 Your application can include automated tests.